My Recent Technical Interview Experience

 I did the Cracking the Coding Interview project grid to prepare: various behavioral question prompts for each project on your resume.
 As before, this was extremely helpful when I had to answer questions about my resume and previous projects.

 My last onsite involved a lot of whiteboarding.
 I was surprised, since the recruiter told me to bring a laptop.
-By this time, though, I was so used to writing code under pressure that I think I did quite well.
-(I'll find out what my interviewers thought tomorrow.
-I got and accepted an offer from this company!)
+By this time, though, I was so used to writing code under pressure that I think I did quite well. (

 I have a lot of trouble forcing myself to actually prepare for interviews, and still haven't figured out exactly why this is.
 Perhaps because I haven't done it in the past and so my System 1 thinks it's unnecessary.
 "Actually prepare" here means: 1) do problems on Leetcode or similar, 2) study basic Computer Science.
 I'm a fast learner, and I've picked up enough of (2) by now to do okay on that portion of interviews.
 But I don't enjoy the sort of "aha" "puzzle" problems that are still common at many companies, and so I don't like doing them to practice either.